BrunoViola/ocr-with-knn/README.md

-# K-Nearest Neighbors para OCR
+# K-Nearest Neighbors for OCR

-Neste projeto, utilizamos o algoritmo <strong>k-Nearest Neighbors (k-NN)</strong> para realizar o reconhecimento automático de caracteres do alfabeto Iorubá a partir de imagens pré-processadas.
-Esse processo se enquadra no contexto de <strong>OCR (<em>Optical Character Recognition</em>)</strong>, onde o objetivo é identificar o caractere representado pela imagem.
-O k-NN foi escolhido por ser um método simples, interpretável e eficiente em problemas de classificação baseados em similaridade.
+In this project, we use the <strong>k-Nearest Neighbors (k-NN)</strong> algorithm to perform automatic recognition of characters from the Yoruba alphabet based on preprocessed images.
+This process falls within the context of <strong>OCR (<em>Optical Character Recognition</em>)</strong>, where the goal is to identify the character represented by an image.
+KNN was chosen for being a simple, interpretable, and effective method for similarity-based classification problems.

-## Participantes
+## Participants

 Artur Massaro Cremonez
 Bruno Henrique Silva Viola

 ---

-## O que foi feito?
+## What was done?

-Iniciamos pelo pré-processamento, realizando a conversão das imagens para a escala de cinza.
-Construímos a possibilidade de recorte das bordas brancas dos caracteres (essa opção deve ser ativada por uma flag).
-Por fim, executamos o redimensionamento das imagens para `32x32` pixels.
+We started with image preprocessing, converting the images to grayscale.
+We implemented an option to crop the white borders around the characters (this option can be enabled via a flag).
+Finally, the images were resized to `32x32` pixels.

 ---

-## Estrutura do Repositório
+## Repository Structure

-Outros experimentos foram realizados com diferentes resoluções de imagem (`16x16`, `64x64`, `128x128`, etc.).
-Os resultados podem ser encontrados nas pastas:
+Additional experiments were carried out using different image resolutions (`16x16`, `64x64`, `128x128`, etc.).
+The results can be found in the following folders:

 - 📁 `matrizes_de_confusao/`
 - 📁 `metricas_por_classe/`